 - Make sure you have the appropriate funds for a potential settlement with your creditor.
 Highlight this amount in your letter and explain that this amount is the most you can offer.

 - When calls start to come in from debt collectors, you do not have to answer them.
 Nonetheless, make sure you check your voicemail for potential offers.
 Many times, creditors won’t send these offers in the mail.

 - If you are considering filing for Chapter 7 bankruptcy, let your creditor know.
 This can actually forge some leverage between you and your creditor.
 In this case, creditors are hesitant to allow you to lose everything on your account, so they will likely try to negotiate a settlement.

 We Have the Debt Relief Solutions You Need

 Sending a debt settlement letter to your creditor isn’t always the best solution for eliminating your existing debt.
 However, Americor gives you a wide array of possibilities to become debt-free in as little as six months.

+Is debt settlement worth it?
 If you want to learn more about debt settlement letters or for a free debt consultation, contact an Americor representative to discuss your situation.